TosbackCgusBridge-Bot/CGUs-versions/Kayak/Privacy Policy.md

-_Effective as of November 8, 2012_
+_Effective as of April 18, 2013_

 Our goal is to make KAYAK the most trusted company in online travel.

 KAYAK is a search engine that saves you time and money.
 We search the web for the best fares and rates to help you make your purchase.
 Registration on KAYAK is strictly voluntary.
-You do get some cool information and access to certain great features if you do register, but membership is not necessary to get our great rates and fares.
+You do get some valuable information and access to certain great features if you do register, but membership is not necessary to get our great rates and fares.

 What's Your Sign?

 KAYAK does not collect any of your personally identifiable information (“PII”) when you do basic searches on the site.
-However, certain services we provide require you to authorize us to collect PII, including your name (and the traveler name, if different), email address, phone number, password, credit card information and billing address.
+However, certain services we provide require you to authorize us to collect PII, including your name (and the traveler name, if different), email address, phone number, password, credit card information, passport number and billing address.
 Our software uses the PII to personalize and manage the KAYAK website for you.
 Here are some examples of services we can provide if you authorize us to use your PII:

-With your credit card information and billing address, we can facilitate your reservations. and
+With your credit card information and billing address, we can facilitate your reservations.

+Your name, travel dates, destination, itinerary, supplier (airline, hotel etc.), passport number, email address, telephone number, credit card information and billing address may be necessary to process your booking on our site.

-If you choose KAYAK personal trip management service (the “My Trips Service”), you authorize us to collect certain parts of the travel information in order to create and maintain your travel itineraries.
+If you choose KAYAK personal trip management service (the “My Trips Service”), you authorize us to collect your travel information in order to create and maintain your travel itineraries.

-So, remember, if you do decide to use any of these KAYAK services and give us information about you, you are telling us that this information is true, accurate and current.
-Also, you are telling us that you have the authorization to provide us with that information.
+So, remember, if you do decide to use any of these KAYAK services and give us PII about you, you are telling us that this PII is true, accurate and current.
+Also, you are telling us that you have the authorization to provide us with that PII.

 In order to make our site more efficient, we may also collect certain information (such as destination or site usage behavior) based on your use of KAYAK.
 We may use this information to display advertising that you find interesting and suppress advertising that you might find boring or annoying.
 For example, we might show you travel offers from your home airport.
 Also, we may use this information to send you targeted email-marketing messages that you might find interesting.

-To help us debug problems with our software (rare as they are ;) ), we may collect some technical information from your browser software (such as Mozilla Firefox or Internet Explorer), screen resolution and the website that referred you to us.
+To help us debug problems with our software, we may collect some technical information from your browser software (such as Mozilla Firefox or Internet Explorer), screen resolution and the website that referred you to us.

 We'll Keep You In The Loop

 When you choose to register with us, KAYAK logs you in automatically using your email address.
 This makes it easier as you don't have to create and remember a login identifier.
 The use of your email address for login also allows KAYAK to assist you with forgotten passwords issues.
 If you do register with us, KAYAK will save your information and recognize you regardless of where you login.
-So if you are visiting friends and using their computer, we'll know it's you and display your searches and preferences when you do login.
+So if you are using a friend's computer or mobile device, we'll know it's you and display your searches and preferences when you do login.

 KAYAK gives you the option of receiving emails from us.
 We think they are quite amusing, but you may not laugh, and so we allow you to opt out any time.
 Our emails are sent from a KAYAK address and are sent to your real email address.
 If you are a registered user and send email booking confirmations to our My Trips Service, we will recognize you.
 If you’ve never registered on KAYAK and you send us email booking confirmations, we’ll send you an email asking you to register.
 We’ll also send you an email if you send us your email booking confirmations but we are unable to recognize the travel provider or otherwise to create your consolidated itinerary.
 Every email that we send has an opt-out URL, so you can be unsubscribed when you want.
-We do hate spam at KAYAK and suspect that you do too.

 In This Case Sharing Is Not Caring

 We may share information you provide us with third parties for our legitimate business purposes, including vendors who perform services on our behalf.
 For example we may share your name, contact information, and billing information with our vendors in order to process your booking request.
 We may also share your information from time to time as otherwise described to you at the time of collection.

 What's yours is yours.
-We won't sell your name, email address, phone number, credit card information or billing address to anyone.
+We won't sell your name, email address, phone number, credit card information, passport number or billing address to anyone.
 There might be an exception in the event KAYAK itself is sold or if there is otherwise a change in corporate ownership.
 In this case we would transfer your PII to our buyers so that they could continue to provide the same great KAYAK service.
 Also, if you use the My Trips Service, you can send, or grant access to, your itinerary to your friends and family.
-Once displayed on publicly-viewable web pages, that information can be collected and used by others.
+Once displayed on publicly-viewable web pages, that PII can be collected and used by others.

+If you book on our site, we will share your PII with the selected hotels, airlines and car rental companies to complete your booking and/or to comply with applicable law.
+We may also share this PII with our corporate affiliates.

 From time to time, we will also share aggregated usage information with others.
 This type of information does not contain your identity or anything personally identifiable to you.